TRY OUR SIMPLIFIED BUSINESS INCOME & EXTRA EXPENSE CALCULATOR Get Started

 All insurance policies have coverage exclusions.
 Here are a few things that business income insurance does not cover:

-- Loss of income without insured damage to insured property at an insured location
+- Loss of income without insured damage from a covered cause of loss to insured property at an insured location

 - Financial failure unless caused by an insured event